grafitto/rook/README.md

 Numbers contain a few methods:

 **Number Functions**

-Since unary operators are not supported yet, Numbers have a `Negate`    method that returns a negated new number.
+Since unary operators are not supported yet, Numbers have a `Negate`    property that returns a negated new number.
 ```javascript
 let negatedOne := 10.Negate; //-10
 let negatedTwo := negatedOne.Negate; //10